gina-alaska/viirs-snow-metrics/README.md

 8. Total CSS Days: summed duration of all CSS segments
 9. Number of Snow Days: count of all snow-covered days in a snow year
 10. Number of No Snow Days: count of all not snow-covered days in a snow year
+11. Number of Cloud Days: count of all cloud-covered days in a snow year

-Execution time is about 10 minutes per tile.
+Execution time is about 15 minutes per tile.
 #### Example Usage
 `python compute_snow_metrics.py h11v02`

 ### `postprocess.py`
 Run this script with no arguments to postprocess all data in the `single_metric_geotiffs` directory.
 The script spawns subprocesses that call GDAL routines to reproject GeoTIFFs to ESPG:3338, align grids, and mosaic tiles.
-Outputs a written to compressed GeoTIFFs.
+Outputs are written to compressed GeoTIFFs.
 Additional tasks will include stacking individual rasters to a final multiband GeoTIFF.
 #### Example Usage
 `python postprocess.py`

 ## Other Modules
 ### `shared_utils.py`
 This module contains convenience and utility functions that are used across multiple other scripts and modules.
 At the moment these mostly are functions for file input and output.

+### `gather_uncertainty_data.py`
+Gather data for downstream uncertainty analyses.
+This module will construct GeoTIFFs for maximum cloud persistence and also yield rasters that indicate other anomalous values if they occur anywhere in the time series.
+#### Example Usage
+`python gather_uncertainty_data.py h11v02`